 Bt I leave it to you to decide if any (or both) of these two will.
 All I hope to achieve with this multi-post series is to spark interest and prevent these innovative initiatives from being judged based on preconceived notions and/or surface-level analysis.

 Before we start, here is an intro video for those of you unfamiliar with Powerup Poker:

 And here is a teaser video for Hands of Victory:

 Powerup Poker is currently in and out of alpha trials in select markets.

 Hands of Victory is about to end an extensive period of small-scale gameplay testing.
-It is scheduled to return for multiple devices and platforms later this fall.
+It is scheduled to return for multiple devices and platforms in the summer of 2018.